vermi/trading-bot/README.md

 ## License

-This suite is proprietary and not licensed for commercial or private use.
+This suite is proprietary and not licensed for commercial or private use, except where permissions has been explicitly granted in writing.